CiaranMoran27/pands-project2021/README.md

 <br/>

 In an attempt to better understand how feature selection can impact the KNN model performance the Exhaustive Feature Selector (EFS) wrapper method was used to evaluate the model performance across all possible combinations of features in the dataset.
 An initial value of K = 3 was selected, with the aim to test more k values thereafter.
 A cross validation value of 10 was selected as through research it was established that this value has been found to result in low bias (i.e the datset will be divded into 10 parts for testing / training purposes) [F8*].
-Note: Altough EFS slows model performance [13], it was still used for investigation purposes).
+Note: Altough EFS slows model performance [13], it was still used for investigation purposes, See Plot 5).

 <br/>